OpenDDS/OpenDDS/docs/devguide/run_time_configuration.rst

 ..
     Sect<7.3.2>

-This section describes the configuration properties for the :ref:`inforepo-disc`.
+This section describes the configuration properties for :ref:`inforepo-disc`.
 Assume for example that the :ref:`inforepo` is started on a host and port of ``myhost.mydomain.com:12345``.
 Applications can make their OpenDDS participants aware of how to find this service through command line options or by reading a configuration file.